isomerpages/nea-cfhp/_about/Terms & Conditions.md

 </p>
 <p>4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Climate Vouchers are only valid for
-the purchase of any product that carries the National Environment Agency (NEA)’s Energy Label or PUB’s Water Efficiency Label as well as LED lightbulbs, heat pump water heaters and direct current fans approved under the Programme.</p>
+the purchase of any product that carries the National Environment Agency (NEA)’s Energy Label or PUB’s Water Efficiency Label as well as LED lights, heat pump water heaters and direct current fans approved under the Programme.</p>
 <p>5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Climate Voucher can be redeemed at
 participating retailers’ stores.
 For a full list of retail stores and eligible